-The iPhone 14, iPhone 14 Pro, and iPhone 14 Pro Max come with Apple’s latest hardware, but Apple’s flagship devices aren’t immune to performance issues.
+The iPhone 14, iPhone 14 Plus, iPhone 14 Pro, and iPhone 14 Pro Max come with Apple’s latest hardware, but the flagship devices aren’t immune to performance issues.

-As we push away from their release we’re getting feedback from those who have adopted the company’s new iPhone models.
-A lot of the feedback is good, but we’ve also heard about performance problems like freezing, lockups, and lag.
+We’re getting feedback from those who have adopted the company’s flagship iPhone models.
+A lot of that feedback is good, but we’ve also heard about performance problems like stuttering, lockups, and lag.

-If your iPhone 14, iPhone 14 Pro, or iPhone 14 Pro Max freezes or lags, you don’t need to get in touch with Apple customer service just yet.
+If your iPhone 14, iPhone 14 Plus, iPhone 14 Pro, or iPhone 14 Pro Max freezes or lags, you don’t need to get in touch with Apple customer service just yet.
 You may be able to fix your issue(s) in a matter of minutes.

-This walkthrough will take you through solutions for iPhone performance problems that have worked for us in the past.
-They’ll also help you maintain a fast, and efficient, iPhone well into the future.
+This walkthrough will take you through solutions for performance problems that have worked for us in the past.
+They’ll also help you maintain a fast, and efficient, iPhone 14 well into the future.

 Restart Your iPhone

-If you start running into performance issues on your iPhone 14, iPhone 14 Pro, or iPhone 14 Pro Max, try restarting your device.
+If you start running into performance issues on your iPhone 14, iPhone 14 Plus, iPhone 14 Pro, or iPhone 14 Pro Max, try restarting your device.
 Often times, a quick reboot will alleviate the problems.

 Power down your device, leave it off for 30 seconds or so, and then power it back on and see if performance improves.
 If it doesn’t, you’ll want to try the solutions below.